 ice-cold cool lake breeze.

 Since we’ve been trying to limit grains for the past couple of years, I’ve found that when I eat my favorite granola recipe, I end up with a stomach ache.
-I guess there’s just a little too wheat going on in that recipe that my stomach is not used to.
-That recipe makes granola that is so good, I just can’t stop eating it.
+I guess there’s just a little too much wheat going on in that recipe that my stomach is not used to.

 My granola-loving mind had to come up with a paleo version that had the similar crunch and texture of my much-loved homemade cereal.
 I wanted it full of nuts.
 I wanted it lightly sweetened, but sweetened naturally.

 This recipe is a great way to start the day because it is full of protein and healthy fats.
 It keeps me feeling satiated until lunchtime.
 These same things also make it great for an afternoon or evening snack.

 This is high in calories though, so watch your serving size if you are counting calories.